Duke Summer Institute on Law, Language, and Culture offers engaging introduction to U.S. legal system and law school for international attorneys

 When the lights go down, Durham heats up.
 In the past few years, the area's bar and nightlife scene has exploded.
 New venues to suit all tastes mix with old favorites to provide a hangout option for everybody.

-Beyu is a coffee shop/bar/restaurant that features live jazz most nights of the week—check their online schedule to find out which nights.
+Beyu is a coffee shop/bar/restaurant featuring live jazz most nights; check the schedule for more details.
 The atmosphere is casual and warm, and the homemade desserts are fabulous.

-From the outside, it may not seem like much: just another bar.
-But step inside, take a load off, and order a drink and the magic begins.
-What really makes "The Fed" special is its food menu, which is quite possibly the best bar menu ever created.
-What other bar features a special duck liver pate for under $10?
+From the outside, it may seem like just another bar.
+But step inside, order a drink, and the magic begins.
+What really makes "The Fed" special is its food, which is quite possibly the best bar menu ever created.
 The daily specials are a testament to fun and creativity.
 The Fed is truly the kind of place where everybody knows your name.

 Durham's music scene is perhaps its most underrated and underground asset.
 The Pinhook is where it is on public display every night.
-This great bar features live music for every taste in a great, intimate atmosphere.
+As with Fullsteam, you can bring in your own food and your dog.
+This great bar features live music for every taste in an intimate atmosphere.

-Home to the greatest outdoor patio of any bar in Durham, Tobacco Road looks directly over The Durham Bulls outfield.
+Home to the greatest outdoor patio of any bar in Durham, Tobacco Road looks directly over the Durham Bulls outfield.
 During the spring and summer months, you don't need a ticket to see the Bulls play, only an open seat on the patio of Tobacco Road.
-With great beer and drink selections and some of the best bar food in Durham, Tobacco Road will not disappoint if you are looking for an evening of fun in downtown.
+With great beer and drink selections and some of the best bar food in Durham, Tobacco Road will not disappoint if you are looking for an evening of fun.

-The Green Room is everything that a pool hall should be: Lots of pool tables, lots of locals, cheap beer, a good jukebox, and a stale smokiness left over from the days when you could smoke in bars in North Carolina (not that long ago).
-Doyle's has an overwhelmingly expansive juke box, cheap drinks, darts, video games and an underutilized outdoor seating area.
-If that is not enough to grab you, show up on Saturday night for karaoke and a chance to see whether you have a potential career if this whole law school thing doesn't work out.
+The Green Room is everything that a pool hall should be: Lots of pool tables, lots of locals, cheap beer, a good jukebox, and a stale smokiness left over from the days when you could smoke in bars in North Carolina.
+Doyle's has an expansive juke box, cheap drinks, darts, video games, ping pong, and an outdoor seating area.
+If that's not enough to grab you, show up on Saturday night for karaoke and a chance to see whether you have a potential career if this whole law school thing doesn't work out.